TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-streaming/configuration/processors/http.md

 The URL and header values of this type can be dynamically set using [function interpolations]({{< ref "/product-stack/tyk-streaming/configuration/common-configuration/interpolation#bloblang-queries" >}}).

-In order to map or encode the payload to a specific request body, and map the response back into the original payload instead of replacing it entirely, you can use the [branch]({{< ref "/product-stack/tyk-streaming/configuration/processors/branch" >}}).
+In order to map or encode the payload to a specific request body, and map the response back into the original payload instead of replacing it entirely, you can use the [branch]({{< ref "/product-stack/tyk-streaming/configuration/processors/branch" >}}) processor.

 ## Response Codes